-The Project Site is located in a well-established, urban area and is currently undeveloped.
-The Modified Project includes development of an infill site with 62 residential dwelling units, allowed under the existing zoning and land use designation for the site, as amended by the General Plan Amendment and Specific Plan Amendment that are part of the Modified Project.
+The Project Site is located in a well-established, urban area and is currently developed with Fab Cars and Trophy Automotive Dealer Group in five buildings (totaling approximately 104,000 square feet) and surface parking.
+The Modified Project includes development of an infill site with 315 residential dwelling units, allowed under the existing zoning and land use designation for the site and in accordance with the State Density Bonus law.
 The Modified Project would be consistent with all applicable General Plan policies.
 Thus, the Modified Project would not cause a significant environmental impact due to a conflict with any land use plan, policy or regulation adopted for the purpose of avoiding or mitigating an environmental effect.
 Therefore, the Modified Project would not result in new or increased significant impacts beyond those identified in the Certified EIR.